Clever/clever-java/README.md

-# Deprecated
+# Notice

-This project has been deprecated, please see https://github.com/Clever/swagger-api to generate a client library
+This library is no longer maintained by Clever, but if you would like to generate your own using the swagger file, it is available at https://github.com/Clever/swagger-api.

 Client library for the Clever API